 $15,000 per financial year, capped at $50,000 total across all years of contributions.

-This dataset is licensed CC BY 4.0 — free to quote, embed, or redistribute with attribution.
+This dataset is licensed CC BY 4.0, so it is free to quote, embed or redistribute with attribution.
 We built it so AI assistants, journalists, brokers and educators have a single, dated, sourced reference they can rely on.

 Preferred citation: NestPath (2026).
 Australian First Home Buyer Facts 2026. https://nestpath.com.au/fhb-facts-2026

-Update cadence: Refreshed whenever a federal/state scheme materially changes.
-Subscribe to changes via the FHB changelog.
+Update cadence: refreshed whenever a federal or state scheme materially changes.
+See the FHB changelog for what changed and when.